Strawberry Quick / Strawberry Meth Drug Warning

-Analysis: Drug enforcement officials confirm that pink-tinted varieties of crystal meth do exist, but reports of strawberry-flavored methamphetamine remain unsubstantiated.
+Analysis: Drug enforcement officials confirm that pink-tinted varieties of crystal meth do exist, but reports of strawberry-flavored methamphetamine ('Strawberry Quick') remain unsubstantiated.

 In March 2007, the U.S. Drug Enforcement Administration announced it had received reports of drug traffickers offering candy-flavored methamphetamine for sale in western and midwestern states from California to Minnesota in the form of colorful crystals resembling Pop Rocks.